5 ways to get the most out of your ISA allowance

 So, whether you’re an existing saver or investor who wants to get more out of your account or an ISA newbie keen to make the most of the tax-free allowance, here’s what you need to know about ISAs.

 1. ISAs allow you to save or invest a hefty wedge, tax-free

-In 2018, for the first time in many years, the ISA allowance won’t rise.
+In 2019, for the second year in a row, the ISA allowance won’t rise.
 For a lot of people that won’t be a problem, though, because the allowance is being held at £20,000 and that’s quite a hefty chunk you can put away.
 You can save all or some of that allowance into cash or investments.